 The pricing is good, starting at just a few dollars a month for each.
 However make sure you understand the promotion you are being offered as each service will increase its prices quite dramatically after the promotion ends, usually to over $10 a month.

-For websites with higher needs
+Managed Cloud Hosting For WordPress websites with higher needs

-Another key type of hosting is managed cloud hosting.
+Another key type of hosting is cloud hosting.
 These services make use of cloud services such as Amazon Web Services or Google Cloud Platform.

 Specifically how each service works depends on the provider – some still run a shared hosting model but use clever algorithms to spread the load to improve performance compared to traditional cloud hosts.
 Others provide dedicated virtual machines for each website, which are virtual spaces within the cloud platform.